American Fork Canyon

 From I-15 take exit 287 and head east for 5.4 miles and turn north onto 5300 West Street for 2 miles through Alpine.
 Turn right at 600 North .3 mile and left at the intersection.
 After 1.4 miles take the right fork onto Oak Ridge Drive, and left onto Grove Drive.
 Follow the road for .2 mile to a dirt road and another .2 mile and park.
 This hike heads east with numerous stream crossing, and a couple waterfalls.
 After 2.5 miles youíll reach a sign for North Mountain Trail leading north.
 Continue east, and there will be another trail leading to the south which is Box Elder Trail.
 After a couple miles the trail will turn into an old jeep road.
 After a total of 4.5 miles you will finally reach the top of the summit with spectacular views all around you.
 The trail to the north leads you 1.5 miles to the overlook of Silver Lake Flat, and the trail to the south heads to Box Elder Peak.
 To complete this hike itís another 3 miles down to Granite Flats Campground just above Tibble Fork Reservoir.

 Head up Alpine Scenic HWY for 4.85 miles and turn left onto American Fork Canyon Rd.
-Head north for 2.21 miles to Tibble Fork Reservoir, just after the parking lot and restrooms continue east onto the dirt/gravel road.
+Head north for 2.21 miles to Tibble Fork Reservoir, this is where you can park and unload your toys.
+Just after the parking lot and restrooms continue east onto the dirt/gravel road.
 After another 4 miles of rough rocky terrain turn east driving through a creek onto FR 194, and drive about 1.7 miles and you will reach Forest Lake.
 This is a very rough 4WD road that is rugged and thin I would not recommend it if you have a nice Ford.
 There are a couple nice camping spots here, but i'm not sure how the fishing is.
 I do know if you walk around the lake you will see salamanders all along the shore.

 Take exit 284 off I-15, and follow SR 92 east for 7.7 miles to the fee station at the mouth of the canyon.
 Drive 4.6 miles up the canyon and turn left on North Fork Road/U-144 and go 2.1 miles more to the reservoir.
 The road to the reservoir is open year round.
 During winter the road is closed at the reservoir leading up the the campground.
 The Tibble Fork Reservoir parking area is where you will embark on snowshoe toward Granite Flat Campground.
 This parking area is heavily used by a variety of outdoor sportspeople.
 Once parked, snowshoe around the bend in the road which will lead you, after .8 of a mile, to the entrance of the campground marked by a fee booth for summer campers, a gate and a granite rock.
 The roads in the campground are groomed by the Forest Service for Nordic skiing and snowshoeing.
 Unlike other areas of the canyon, snowmobiles are not allowed on these trails, so they allow solitude amidst dramatic surrounds and freedom from the motorized traffic that uses the same trailhead as a launch point for other trails.
 The trails makes loop after loop around the campground amidst the trees.
 You can also head off the trails to enjoy the powder at will.